MicrosoftDocs/Azure-RMSDocs/mip/develop/quick-app-initialization-csharp.md

 If you haven't already, be sure to:

-- Complete the steps in [Microsoft Information Protection (MIP) SDK setup and configuration](setup-configure-mip.md).
+- Complete the steps in [Microsoft Purview Information Protection SDK setup and configuration](setup-configure-mip.md).
 This "Client application initialization" Quickstart relies on proper SDK setup and configuration.
 - Optionally:
   - Review [Profile and engine objects](concept-profile-engine-cpp.md).
 The profile and engine objects are universal concepts, required by clients that use the MIP File/Policy/Protection SDKs.
   - Review [Authentication concepts](concept-authentication-cpp.md) to learn how authentication and consent are implemented by the SDK and client application.